 Following Cabinet Member approval of the recommendations from the public consultation, further revisions to the mobile library routes will come into effect from 1 August 2015.

 The revised routes are available:

-The day and possibly the time the service is normally delivered to some communities may have changed, this is a result of having to re-align the routes and deliver to all the stops.
-Where mobile library stops have been combined we have tried to take into consideration the views of the Parish Councils as where to hold the remaining stop/s.
+The day and possibly the time the service is normally delivered to some communities may have changed.
+This is a result of having to re-align the routes and deliver to all the stops.
+Where mobile library stops have been combined, we have tried to take into consideration the views of the Parish Councils about where to hold the remaining stops.

-As a result of introducing new criteria for mobile library visits some stops will have been withdrawn.
+As a result of introducing new criteria for mobile library visits, some stops will have been withdrawn.
 We understand that some individuals may be affected by the withdrawal of this service and we would like to suggest some alternative options to support local residents.
-Please visit library-service-consultation for further information on this.